Visit the institution website for COVID‑19 updates

-A UK 2:1 honours degree, or its international equivalent, in physics or mathematics with sufficient theoretical physics content.
+A UK 2:1 honours degree, or international equivalent, in physics or mathematics (with sufficient theoretical-physics content).

 Months of entry

 This MSc programme is designed to prepare you for a research career in academia or industry by introducing advanced ideas and techniques that are applicable in a wide range of research areas, while emphasising the underlying physics concepts.

 The MSc programme is a core part of the Higgs Centre for Theoretical Physics, which has been created to mark the start of a new era in theoretical physics research, following the discovery of the Higgs boson at CERN.
 You will take part in the centre’s activities, including weekly seminars, colloquia and workshops involving physicists from around the world, and you will be involved in research-level projects as part of your dissertation.

 The partnership between mathematics and physics is an essential one.
 In theoretical physics we attempt to build abstract constructs that rationalise, explain and predict physical phenomena.
 To do this we need mathematics: the language of physics.
 The underlying structure of the physical world can be understood in great detail using mathematics; this is a never-ending source of fascination to theoretical physicists.

 - Campus-based learningis available for this qualification